rishilpatel157/Cloth-Sense/README.md

 Ensure that the server supports the necessary technologies (HTML, CSS, JavaScript).
 Configure any backend functionality or APIs if required.
 Test the website thoroughly after deployment to ensure proper functioning.

+## Contact
+For any inquiries or support related to the Gusty Cover 2254 website, please contact us at contact@gustycover2254.com.